HCL-TECH-SOFTWARE/hcl-commerce-performance/Grafana/Readme.md

       Component:  demoqaingest-app
 ```

-The _prometheusAnotations_ option is available since HCL Commerce 9.1.8.
+The _prometheusAnnotations_ option is available since HCL Commerce 9.1.8.
 It is available when Prometheus Operator (and ServiceMonitors) are not used.
 When enabled, it adds
-prometheus scrape anotations to the pods as follows:
+prometheus scrape annotations to the pods as follows:

 ```
   prometheus.io/scrape: "true"